sparkflows/sparkflows-docs/docs/installation/connection/storage-connection/index.rst

 Storage Connections
 ==============

-Sparkflows enable you to create different Storage Connection and access to various resources.
+Sparkflows enable you to connect to multiple databases and storage systems by creating the Storage Connection to them.

-In Sparkflows ``Storage Connection`` enables the below:
+In Sparkflows ``Storage Connection`` can connect to the following data sources:

 * Cassandra
+* Hive
-  * Mongo DB
+* MongoDB
 * MySQL
+* PostgreSQL
-  * Red Shift
+* Redshift
 * SQL Server
 * Snowflake

 .. toctree::
    :maxdepth: 2